8 Thoughtfully Designed Townhomes in the Heart of Edgemont Village

 For more than three years Canfield Crescent Limited Partnership has been pursuing a development application for 3155/3175 Canfield Crescent in Edgemont Village.
-The project will gently transition from two end-of-life single-family homes to four modern duplexes, welcoming a new generation of homeowners and residents.

-The project will provide much-needed road upgrades including a one-way street for Canfield, new bike lanes and the addition of a sidewalk along Woodbine Avenue, which is part of the official route to Highland Elementary School.
+The project will also provide much-needed road upgrades including a one-way street for Canfield, new bike lanes and the addition of a sidewalk along Woodbine Avenue, which is part of the official route to Highland Elementary School.
 New pedestrian street lighting will replace aging overhead power lines, improving visibility and safety around the site.
 Public realm improvements include integrated seating on Woodbine and Highlands, vertical landscaping on all three frontages and an open landscaped courtyard.

-All letters will be emailed to Mayor Mike Little, Councillor Jim Hansen, Councillor Lisa Muri, Councillor Betty Forbes, Councillor Meg Curren, Councillor Jordan Back, and Councillor Mathew Bond.
+Your letter will be emailed to Mayor Mike Little, Councillor Jim Hansen, Councillor Lisa Muri, Councillor Betty Forbes, Councillor Meg Curren, Councillor Jordan Back, and Councillor Mathew Bond.

 Send A Letter of Support to Mayor Little and Council by filling out the contact form below.